Coffee Toffee Ice Cream

 4. Let it slow down slightly.
 The ice cream is done when you see it expanding to the top of the bowl and the mixer starts to slow down.

 • After trying both cold brew coffee and espresso, the clear winner was espresso.
 We use the machine listed below, and I usually alternate between drinking cold brew and espresso with milk all year long!
-But you can use any STRONG coffee for this recipe.
+While you can use any STRONG coffee for this recipe we prefer the stronger coffee flavor in this delicious ice cream.

 • Make sure your ingredients are nice and cold before adding them to the machine.
 I occasionally will make it one day and churn it the next.
 Just a little advance planning will help so much!